devangerine/TypesOfFunctionsERC20/README.md

 3.)
 Click the "approve" button.
 You can confirm that the transaction was a success by check your balance using the balanceOf function or by checking the allowance provided to the spender using the "allowance" function.

-#### VII - Transferring of tokens from a provided address to a receiving address (Using of allowance)
+#### XII - Transferring of tokens from a provided address to a receiving address (Using of allowance)

 **Steps on transferring of tokens from a provided address to a receiving address (Using of allowance):**